glazed0/notes/jrd-2021-blog.md

 <p>Mailchimp has <a href="https://mailchimp.com/help/create-editable-content-areas-with-mailchimps-template-language/">custom attributes</a> that makes coding emails a bit more time consuming, but ultimately creates an amazing template experience for the client.
 Many comparison articles online fail to mention this feature, unfortunately.
 While not as much of a customer relationship management (CRM) tool as Salesforce’s Pardot, Mailchimp can cater to both B2B and B2C organizations and still scales well with a growing customer base, and has a <em><strong>much</strong></em> smaller monthly cost!</p>
 <h3 id="what-about-constant-contact">What about Constant Contact?</h3>
 <p>While Constant Contact has been a mainstay in the email marketing space for many years, it hasn’t grown in complexity in the ways of other platforms.
 It’s a great visual email builder for the marketers who aren’t HTML savvy, but without the ability to even change plain text in a visual editor, many clients need additional help with their campaigns more often then when they use a platform like Mailchimp or Pardot.</p>
+<p>(Hillary adds something about closing out this section talking about why we aren’t discussing every platform)</p>
 <h2 id="do-use-tools-and-resources-to-help-development-workflow-probably-the-last-tip">Do use tools and resources to help development workflow (probably the last tip)</h2>
 <p>Here are some helpful links to help save time and energy while you’re coding and listening to <a href="https://www.youtube.com/watch?v=5qap5aO4i9A">lofi hip hop beats</a> to study and relax to:<br>
 Code Tools</p>